7641 Cteatus: Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 22 May 1997 (M.P.C.
 29897).
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after Cteatus from Greek mythology, who had a conjoined twin.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after Cteatus from Greek mythology, who had a conjoined twin.
 His son Amphimachus was one of the leaders of the Elean contingent in the Trojan War.

 Physical Characteristics

 In the SDSS-based taxonomy, Cteatus is a dark D-type asteroid.
 It has also been characterized as a D-type by Pan-STARRS' survey.
 Its V–I color index of 0.98 agrees with that of most Jovian D-type asteroids.

 Rotation period

 In October 2009, a rotational lightcurve of Cteatus was obtained from photometric observations by Italian astronomer Stefano Mottola at the Calar Alto Observatory in Spain.
 Lightcurve analysis gave a well-defined rotation period of 27.770 hours with a brightness amplitude of 0.40 magnitude (U=3).
 While not being a slow rotator, its period is significantly longer than that of most larger Jupiter trojans, which have a spin rate of typically 10 hours.
 The body's relatively high brightness variation of 0.40 magnitude is also indicative of a non-spherical shape.